eyre-rs/eyre/README.md

   ```

 - Wrap a lower level error with a new error created from a message to help the
-  person troubleshooting understand what the chain of failures that occured.
+  person troubleshooting understand the chain of failures that occurred.
 A
   low-level error like "No such file or directory" can be annoying to debug
   without more information about what higher level step the application was in
   the middle of.